Hachikazuki: Distribution

 Folklorist Seki Keigo listed three published sources where the tale appears: one from Saitama; another from Hyogo and the third from Tokushima.

 Analysis

 Folklorist Marian Roalfe Cox, in her work Cinderella: Three Hundred and Forty-Five Variants of Cinderella, Catskin and, Cap O' Rushes, listed Hachihazuki ("The Girl with the Wooden Bowl") as belonging to the cycle of Cinderella stories, albeit of a indeterminate affiliation.
 In the same vein, professor Chieko Irie Mulhern lists Hachikazuki as part of the Japanese Cinderella cycle, which she states has been introduced and developed by literary works of Jesuits.

 Japanese scholar Hiroko Ikeda classified the tale, translated as Princess Bowl-on-the-Head, as type 510C of her Japanese tale index, thus close to other Persecuted Heroine types in the Aarne-Thompson-Uther Index: ATU 510A, "Cinderella", and ATU 510B, "Donkeyskin".

 Adaptations

 The tale was adapted as Lily and the Wooden Bowl, by Alan Schroeder in 1994.

+The tale was used as inspiration for the novel Six Crimson Cranes by Elizabeth Lim.